Vector3

 Testing with a Driver

-class is a foundational part of the library of graphics code you will develop throughout this course.
-To keep it bug-free, you'll need to test it.
-You could test it from within a renderer running in the browser, but sometimes a simple script that you can run from the terminal is easier to wrap your head around.
+class is a foundational part of the library of graphics code we will develop throughout this course.
+To keep it bug-free, we'll need to test it.
+We could test it from within a renderer running in the browser, but sometimes a simple script that we can run from the terminal is easier to wrap our heads around.
 Let's figure out how to write one of those.

 First, add this toString